awsdocs/iam-user-guide/doc_source/id_credentials_passwords_change-root.md

 **To change the password for the root user**

-1. Use your AWS account email address and password to sign in to the [AWS Management Console](https://console.aws.amazon.com/) as the root user\.
+1. Use your AWS account email address and password to sign in to the [AWS Management Console](https://console.aws.amazon.com/) as the AWS account root user\.
 **Note**
-If you previously signed in to the console with *[IAM user](id_users.md)* credentials, your browser might remember this preference and open your account\-specific sign\-in page\.
-You cannot use the IAM user sign\-in page to sign in with your AWS account root user credentials\.
-If you see the IAM user sign\-in page, choose **Sign\-in using root account credentials** near the bottom of the page to return to the main sign\-in page\.
-From there, you can type your AWS account email address and password\.
+If you see three text boxes, then you previously signed in to the console with *[IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html)* credentials\.
+Your browser might remember this preference and open this account\-specific sign\-in page every time that you try to sign in\.
+You cannot use the IAM user sign\-in page to sign in as the account owner\.
+If you see the [IAM user sign\-in page](https://docs.aws.amazon.com/IAM/latest/UserGuide/ console.html#user-sign-in-page), choose **Sign in using root user email** near the bottom of the page\.
+This returns you to the main sign\-in page\.
+From there, you can sign in as the root user using your AWS account email address and password\.

 1. In the upper right corner of the console, choose your account name or number and then choose **My Account**\.